christiancombine/Meteorite-RADMINPARTY/README.md

-Metourite Source with some improvements
+Metourite Source with some improvements either known as ALL CREDITS TO SUSHI the furfag
 # NOT url.ts patch is not needed anymore since my .env method
 backend is easy enough
 front rarely needs shit tho i patched it